 Where a candidate or candidates have made a submission, under Part 13 of the Regulations for Conduct of University Examinations, that unforeseen circumstances may have had an impact on their performance in an examination, a subset of the board (the 'Mitigating Circumstances Panel') will meet to discuss the individual applications and band the seriousness of each application on a scale of 1-3 with 1 indicating minor impact, 2 indicating moderate impact, and 3 indicating very serious impact.
 The Panel will evaluate, on the basis of the information provided to it, the relevance of the circumstances to examinations and assessment, and the strength of the evidence provided in support.
 Examiners will also note whether all or a subset of papers were affected, being aware that it is possible for circumstances to have different levels of impact on different papers.
 The banding information will be used at the final board of examiners meeting to decide whether and how to adjust a candidate's results.
-Further information on the procedure is provided in the Examination and Assessment Framework, Annex E and information for students is provided at https://www.ox.ac.uk/students/academic/exams/problems-completing-yourassessment
+Further information on the procedure is provided in the Examination and Assessment Framework, Annex E and information for students on mitigating circumstances is provided on the Oxford Student portal.

 Candidates who have indicated they wish to be considered for Declared to Deserve Masters (DDM) will first be considered for a classified degree, taking into account any individual MCE.
 If that is not possible and they meet the DDM eligibility criteria, they will be awarded DDM.
+Please refer to the declared awards page for detailed information on the DDM award.